 Book this Nepal trek and get a complimentary one hour Trekker’s’ massage after the trek is over.
 The masseuses will be from a marginalized community.
 This is part of our Diversity, Equity, and Inclusion.

 Note: You can pre-book a seat on a direct helicopter flight from Kathmandu to Lukla and return for an additional US$350 per person each way.
 You will avoid the 4-5 hours drive to or from Manthali.
 For example – if you decide to book a helicopter seat for both ways – US$700 extra needs to be added.

 Enjoy the highest standards of accommodation in the region.

 This trip is perfect for those wishing to experience the Everest region’s spectacular landscape without going to altitude extremes and maintaining home comforts.
 Furthermore, this luxury trek is an ideal introduction to the Everest Khumbu area, the most famous region in the entire Himalayas.

 We visit Sherpa villages and the Tengboche monastery, which offers views of Mt.
 Everest rising behind the Lhotse-Nuptse wall and other surrounding peaks.

-Flying in from Kathmandu, we descend amid an incredible mountain landscape to the remote yet bustling mountain airstrip at Lukla.
+Flying in Kathmandu, we descend amid an incredible mountain landscape to the remote yet bustling mountain airstrip at Lukla.
 From here, we spend ten days trekking from a luxury lodge to a luxury lodge.

 This trek provides the highest accommodation standards in the region, featuring electricity, comfortable heated rooms, en-suite bathrooms with hot showers, and western-style flush toilets.
 We walk five to six hours a day, visiting the main Sherpa villages and enjoying excellent views.